wtyeung/n8n-nodes-memory-redis-isolated/README.md

 ## Troubleshooting

 - **Node not showing up?** Ensure you are looking in the **Memory** input of the AI Agent node, not just the main node list.
+- **Can't find the node?** In the main node list, search for **"isolated"** to find this node.
+Searching for "redis" may not show it due to n8n's search indexing prioritizing built-in nodes.
 - **Connection failed?** Verify your Redis credentials and network connectivity.
 - **Port conflicts?** If `npm run dev` fails, check if another n8n instance is running on port 5678.